jessemillar/fisk/README.md

 ## Overview
-Fisk is a helpful wrapper for [ImageMagick](https://imagemagick.org/index.php) that makes it quick and easy to generate interesting images for use as wallpapers.
+Fisk is a quick and dirty wrapper for [ImageMagick](https://imagemagick.org/index.php) that makes it easy to generate interesting images for use as wallpapers.

 I was inspired by [this Reddit thread](https://www.reddit.com/r/proceduralgeneration/comments/bu5ffk/blobs_20_source_code_in_the_comments/?utm_source=share&utm_medium=ios_app).